Signs of Suicide

 We all experience life differently, including struggles and hardships.
 That is why it is important for all of us to know the risk factors that could lead someone to attempt to die by suicide.
-While research has shown there is no one specific cause for thoughts of suicide but there are a number of risk factors we can keep in mind.
-As we support those in our community, it can be helpful to watch for feelings of hopelessness, despair, and huge shifts in a person’s way of being.
+Research has shown there is no one specific cause for thoughts of suicide but there are a number of risk factors we can keep in mind.
+To support others in our community, it can be helpful to watch for feelings of hopelessness, despair, and huge shifts in a person’s behavior.

 Risk factors can include:

-• Inability to ask for help due to stigma of perceived weakness
+- Inability to ask for help due to the stigma of perceived weakness

 When someone is experiencing thoughts of suicide, they may show warning signs, such as changes in behavior.
-This is especially concerning if changes are related to a traumatic event, loss of friends or loved ones, and/or life changes.
-It can also important to check in with someone who has been experiencing depression and hopelessness, and suddenly presents as they are their ‘old self’ or okay.
+This is especially concerning if changes are related to a traumatic event, loss of friends or loved ones, and/or major life changes.
+It may be cause for concern if someone who has been experiencing depression and hopelessness suddenly presents as if they are their ‘old self’ or okay.
+This may be a sign that they’ve made up their mind.

 Other signs can include:

-Erin Ralston, Aurora Mental Health Center Connect to Care program manager, expressed the following, “what I want everyone to hear is that in the midst of this pandemic, we are experiencing a previously unknown type of stress, that impacts each and every one of us.
+Erin Ralston, Aurora Mental Health & Recovery’s Connect to Care program manager, expressed the following: “What I want everyone to hear is that in the midst of this pandemic, we are experiencing a previously unknown type of stress, that impacts each and every one of us.
 This pandemic may mean that our normal methods of coping are not as effective.
 Please don’t hesitate to reach out for support, even when you feel like you should be able to handle everything fine.
 This pandemic has chewed us all up but together we can get through this!”

 If you are concerned you or someone you know is having thoughts of suicide, there is help available.